sunfish-prj/Platform-docs/docs/riInf/ri.rst

 	docker-compose -f dockerCompose.yml up -d

+.. role:: bash(code)
+   :language: bash

-11. In another terminal, use the command "docker exec -it cli bash" to connect to the cli container and then issue: "more results.txt".
-Repeat "more results.txt" until the following outputs are printed.
+11. In another terminal, use the command :bash:`docker exec -it cli bash` to connect to the cli container and then issue: :bash:`more results.txt`.
+Repeat :bash:`more results.txt` until the following outputs are printed.
 This ensures that all peers have joined the created channel.

 .. code-block:: console